Pork Loin Stuffed with Garlic and Herbs

-Buy a roast the right size for the meal that you are planning.
-Smoked pork loin is delicious, but it just does not reheat very well.
-It can be dry when reheated.
-I needed a 2.5 pound pork loin to make this recipe (to feed four people), but the smallest roast that I was able to find was 4.25 pounds.
+For this recipe, I needed a 2.5 lb pork loin, enough to feed four people.
+But the smallest roast that I was able to find was 4.25 pounds.
 So, I cut it in half and used the other half to make Canadian Bacon.
+You can store the uncooked portion of pork loin in vacuum sealed bags in the refrigerator for 3 days.

-Lay the roast on a cutting board with one end facing you and the fat on the top.
-Use a sharp butchers knife to make a cut starting on one side about ¾" to 1" from the bottom.
+Lay the roast on a cutting board with one end facing you with the fat cap on the top.
+Use a sharp knife to make a cut starting on one side about ¾" to 1" from the bottom.

 Make an Herb Mixture and Spread it on the Roast

-Use a spatula to spread the herb mixture across the exposed part of the roast.
+Use a spatula to spread the herb mixture across the center of the pork loin.
 This is where a lot of flavor comes from so do a good job spreading it evenly.

 Turn the roast 90˚ so the fat side is away from you.
-Roll up the roast and tie it with butchers twine.
-When the seam is on the bottom, the fat side should be on top.
-That is important because when smoking pork loin the fat needs to be on top in the smoker.
+Roll up the roast with the herbs inside.

-Trim the excess string then rub the roast with a little olive oil and season with salt and pepper.
+Tie the roast with butcher's twine.
+Trim off the excess string then rub the outside of the loin with a little olive oil and season with salt and pepper.
+Insert a temperature probe into the thickest part of the tenderloin before smoking.

 Cut and Serve